 We collect and provide knowledge on what key infrastructure and institutional factors need to be in place for local economic blue growth in developing countries, with a specific focus on the Western Indian Ocean region.

-We conduct four studies:
+We have conducted four studies:

 - Examples from grey literature

 - Evidence from scientific literature